jtl5770/goleds/README.md

 * **NightLightProducer**: All LEDs getting the same color, depending on time of the night.
 See config file for details of configuration.

+#### Future Ideas

+I want to add a producer that reacts to sound and displays effects matching the sound on the LED stripe.
+Most basic effect would be a VU meter.
+As I am running a Logitech Media Server (aka "Squeezebox Server") together with a couple of original or Pi-based squeezeboxes, I would simply install the software player `squeezelite` on the Pi.
+Go-LEDS would read from the monitor port of the default output (which is not connected to speakers) to get to the sound data.

+By adding the `squeezelite` player into my main players group with the remote control I can then start and stop the effect at will.

+Unfortunately I didn't yet find an easy and maintained go audio library to get to the samples.
+Seems I need either help or dig into the `portaudio` stuff myself.

 ### How to start the program on the Raspberry Pi